Lower Extremities

 - Why is the oblique foot important in trauma imaging?

-It demonstrates the 5th metatarsal base, a common site of avulsion fractures. - Why are weight-bearing projections useful in foot imaging?
+It demonstrates the 5th metatarsal base, a common site of avulsion fractures. - Why are weight-bearing projections often ordered?

 For comparison of arches and joint alignment between the affected and unaffected sides.